kensanata/spellcasters/Foreword.md

 submit them!
 My email address:
 [kensanata@gmail.com](mailto:kensanata@gmail.com).

-If there are small differences between similar spells, then so be it.
-These are the spells that the spellcasters have.
-It is up to the players to decide which variants their characters consider worth learning.
+If there are similar spells, then it is up to the players to decide which variants their characters consider worth learning and which magic users or elves to befriend.

-As for the general classification, this is my rule of thumb: if a spell has a quantifiable effect in the 1d6 range, it's a spell of the first circle.
-Invisibility is a spell of the second level.
-Dealing damage in the 1d6 per caster level range is a spell of the third circle.
-Save or die is a spell of the fourth circle.
-Shape-changing is also of the fourth circle; limits to shape-changing (a single shape only, or only flying) is of the third circle.
-Teleportation is a spell of the fourth circle; moving a large number of people around or creating pocket dimensions and the like is a spell of the fifth circle.
+As for the general classification, this is my rule of thumb:

+* if a spell has a quantifiable effect in the 1d6 range, it's a spell of the first circle

+* many utility spells such as *invisibility* are spells of the second circle

+* dealing damage in the 1d6 per caster level range is a spell of the third circle

+* *save or die* effects are spells of the fourth circle

+* *shape changing* is also of the fourth circle but if there are limits on it (a single shape only, or only flying), then the spell is of the third circle

+* long range transportation like *shadow walking* are spells of the fourth circle

+* creating pocket dimensions and the like are spells of the fifth circle.

 ## License